jackmcc08/makers-bank-test/development-notes.md

   - the account class will then be the model
   - the record class will then simulate a database table.

 - finish refactoring of terminal class to act as view/controller

+Successfully refactored terminal class and account class to conform to an MVC type model.
+All tests uses mocks.
+And have refactored significantly.